 See the completed project here.

 Considering that the ministry of Bro.
-William Sowders began over 100 years ago, the Tyler church is relatively young by comparison, 44 years old at the time of this publication.
-However, the mountain tops and valleys that this church has experienced together, has proven the foundation on which it is built has withstood the test of time.
+William Sowders began well over 100 years ago, the Tyler church is relatively young by comparison, 50 years old at the time of this publication.
+However, the mountain tops and valleys that this church has experienced together, have proven the foundation on which it is built has withstood the test of time.
+As part of his commitment to see the Tyler church go on in God, Bro.
+Kennedy recently place Bro.
+Bryan Jacobe in 2022 as pastor.
+Together, with his wife, Kim, they are continuing the work to build and strengthen the Body of Christ in Tyler and abroad.